sentry-demos/android/README.md

 6. `make all`

-7. Android Studio install Android NDK in Preferences > System & Behavior > System Settings > Android SDK > SDK Tools > select NDK for download
+7. Android Studio install Android NDK in Preferences > System & Behavior > System Settings > Android SDK > SDK Tools > select NDK for download, and CMake

 You can see debug files were uploaded in your Project Settings
 ![gif](screenshots/debug-information-files-settings.png)